Did You Know?

 Key Findings

-Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one’s own aspirations, building self-esteem and developing skills and competencies.
-In the United States, nearly 67% of the working-age population aged 15 to 64 has a paid job.
-This figure is close to the OECD employment average of 66%.
-Employment rates are generally higher for individuals with a higher level of education; in the United States an estimated 80% of individuals with at least a tertiary education have a paid job, compared with an estimated 35% for those without an upper secondary education.
-This 45 percentage point difference is higher than the OECD average of 37 percentage points and suggests the job market in the United States is relatively restrictive.
+Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one's own aspirations, building self-esteem and developing skills and competencies.
+In the United States, about 67% of the working-age population aged 15 to 64 has a paid job.
+This figure is slightly higher than the OECD employment average of 66%.

 Unemployed persons are defined as those who are not currently working but are willing to do so and actively searching for work.
 Long-term unemployment can have a large negative effect on feelings of well-being and self-worth and result in a loss of skills, further reducing employability.
-In the United States, the percentage of the labour force that has been unemployed for a year or longer is currently at 2.8%, slightly lower than the OECD average of 3.1%.
-There is little difference on average between men and women in the OECD area when it comes to long-term unemployment.
-In the United States, the long-term unemployment rate for men is slightly higher than for women, with respectively 3.0% and 2.6%.
+In the United States, the percentage of the labour force that has been unemployed for a year or longer is currently at 0.5%, much lower than the OECD average of 1.3%.

 The wages and other monetary benefits that come with employment are an important aspect of job quality.
-In the United States, people earn 54 450 US dollars per year on average, much more than the OECD average of 34 466 USD and the highest rate across the OECD.
-Not everyone earns that amount however.
-Whereas the top 20% of the population earn 70 927 USD per year, the bottom 20% live on 24 080 USD per year.
+People in the United States earn USD 69 392 per year on average, much more than the OECD average of USD 49 165 and the highest in the OECD.

 Key Findings